 When considering an investment in Micron Technology, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-Micron Technology's price-to-earnings ratio based on the next 12 months is -69.9x.
+Given its price-to-earnings ratio based on the next 12 months of 82.6x, Micron Technology is priced with expectations for long-term growth, and there's no doubt it's a bit of a market darling, at least for some.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.